Self and Work Retreats

 Dhamma Dena relies on dana/donations to cover our costs and continue to freely offer this center to all those interested.
 In the tradition of dana, you are invited to offer support for the center.

-If you are interested in doing a self retreat, contact us at retreats@dhammadena.org.
+If you are interested in doing a self retreat, please review the Welcome Packet and contact us at retreats@dhammadena.org.

 Volunteer Retreat